monitoring

 Mitigation

-The multi arch boot image feature is in alpha stage, and it is not enabled by default.
-Enabling this feature will cause the creation of multiple preloaded images for each DataImportCronTemplate (DICT), one for each architecture supported by the cluster, and by the original image.
+The multi-arch boot image feature is in the alpha stage, and it is not enabled by default.
+Enabling this feature results in the creation of multiple preloaded images for each DataImportCronTemplate (DICT), one for each architecture supported by the cluster, and by the original image.
 However, this feature is not generally available, and it is not fully supported.

-If the HyperConverged CR contains the spec.dataImportCronTemplates field, and this field is not empty, then you may need to add the ssp.kubevirt.io/dict.architectures annotation to each DICT object in this field.
+2. If the HyperConverged CR contains the spec.dataImportCronTemplates field, and this field is not empty, then you might need to add the ssp.kubevirt.io/dict.architectures annotation to each DICT object in this field.
 See the HCOGoldenImageWithNoArchitectureAnnotation runbook for more details.

-The editor will be opened with the HyperConverged CR in YAML format.
+The editor opens with the HyperConverged CR YAML.

 apiVersion: hco.kubevirt.io/v1beta1